 - identifying suitable candidates from a wide range of backgrounds to be considered for positions on the board.

-The Remuneration and Nomination Committee has two members, each of whom is independent, non-executive directors.
-The current members of the committee are Peter Pollard and Faldi Ismail.
+The Remuneration and Nomination Committee has two members, each of whom being independent, non-executive directors.
+A copy of the terms of reference of the Remuneration and Nomination Committees can be found here.

-The Company has adopted a share dealing code to ensure directors and certain employees do not abuse, and do not place themselves under suspicion of abusing inside information of which they are in possession and to comply with its obligations under the Market Abuse Regulation ("MAR") which applies to the Company by virtue of its shares being traded on AIM.
-Furthermore, the Company's share dealing code is compliant with the AIM Rules for Companies published by the London Stock Exchange (as amended from time to time).
+The Company has adopted a share dealing code to ensure directors and employees do not abuse, and do not place themselves under suspicion of abusing inside information of which they are in possession and to comply with its obligations under MAR which applies to the Company by virtue of its shares being traded on AIM.
+Furthermore, the Company’s share dealing code is compliant with the AIM Rules for Companies published by the London Stock Exchange (as amended from time to time).

 Under the share dealing code, the Company must: